 - Upload a file.

-- The file should pretty quickly be copies to the destination bucket in the same folder structure and removed from its original location.
+- The file should pretty quickly be copied to the destination bucket in the same folder structure and removed from its original location.

 - The top level folder under the bucket should remain.